Money Management

 4. Shop for the best deal

 Be aware, there can be significant cost differences between energy providers so you need to do your research to ensure you get the best deal available.
 Your first step is to consult the Government Reference Price, which serves as a benchmark to compare each plan.
-Here’s where to go to help in finding the cheapest deals in your state:
+Here’s where to go to help in finding the cheapest deals in your state.

 5. Consolidate debt

 On top of energy bills, many of us are dealing with other bills from consumer debts like car loans, personal loans and payday loans.
-When the burden of managing multiple debts becomes overwhelming, a debt consolidation loan is a life changer.
+When the burden of managing multiple debts becomes overwhelming, a debt consolidation loan could be a life changer.
 With debt consolidation loans you can combine all your debts into a single personal loan.

 Find out how much you could save by consolidating your debts and contact Rapid Loans to speak to one of our loan consultants regarding your debt consolidation loan application.
 Apply online or call 1300 727 431 today.